To see the largest castle complex in the world

-To see where Franz Kafka grew up
+To see where Prague writer Franz Kafka grew up

 One of the oldest bridges in Europe still in use, Charles Bridge was built between 1357 and 1402.
-The now pedestrian-only bridge has survived floods and the Thirty Years’ War, and it’s one of the most popular attractions in Prague today.
+The now pedestrian-only bridge has survived floods and the Thirty Years’ War, and is one of the most popular attractions in Prague today.
 The bridge is decorated with 30 statues representing saints.

 To save money in one of the cheapest capitals in Europe

-To check out a still-functioning 600-year-old clock
+To check out Prague’s still-functioning 600-year-old clock

-To learn about life under Communist rule
+To learn about life in Prague under Communist rule

-To attend a slew of amazing festivals
+To attend some of Prague’s amazing festivals

 To marvel at the audacity of David Černý’s sculptures